SuleimanFarah/sunpy/GSOC/2018/GsoC-2018-Yudhik.md

 ### **How I propose to complete the project:**

 I have been contributing to SunPy from the beginning of the February.
 I will discuss design specific problems and implementation details with my mentors before starting a new topic.
-Also, if I feel any problem that needs to addressed or designed carefully, I would rather go through several documentations and try finding solutions online and won’t hesitate approaching mentors for my doubts.
+Also, if I feel any problem that needs to addressed or designed carefully, I would rather go through several documentations and try finding solutions online and won't hesitate approaching mentors for my doubts.

 I spent a lot of time going through SunPy documentations and also through several references provided to me other than that.
 I also worked on some pseudo codes and got to know about its functionalities and figured out the way to design a solution.